 Mr Local History is a registered 501c3 non-profit organization recognized by the State of New Jersey and the IRS.

-Views: 12,890 Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident?
+Views: 13,074 Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident?
 Let’s see if we can answer that question.
-William Alexander was considered heir to the Scottish title of Earl of Stirling through Scottish… Read More »Lord Stirling- Basking Ridge’s Most Famous Resident
+William Alexander (1726 – Jan 15, 1783) was the son of Secretary & lawyer James… Read More »Lord Stirling- Basking Ridge’s Most Famous Resident